operand/agency/README.md

 discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-The API equally accommodates integration of systems as varied as:
+The API accommodates integration with systems as varied as:

 - voice assistants
 - UI driven applications